Are you looking for homes for sale in Kirkwood, Missouri?

 Kirkwood is one of the best areas to live in St. Louis county and here are some of the reasons why.

 - It’s a walking town.
 Regardless of the weather or time of year, you can always find residents enjoying a leisurely walk with their family and pets throughout Kirkwood.
-For those living close to downtown Kirkwood, you’ll find daily walkers headed in for breakfast, lunch, dinner, shopping, etc. There is no doubt about it that Kirkwood is a true walker’s community!
+For those living close to downtown Kirkwood, you’ll find daily walkers headed to Kirkwood Farmers Market, or to one of the many awesome restaurants or locally owned shops and boutiques.
+There is no doubt about it that Kirkwood is a true walker’s community!
+Sometimes you might even spot a golf cart or two!

 - Great Schools.
 Kirkwood school district consistently ranks among the best school districts in St. Louis.
 In September of 2018, Keyser Elementary school was awarded the U.S. Department of Education Green Ribbon School award.

 - Safety.
 Kirkwood is among the safest places to live in St. Louis.
 Something we all take very seriously considering the reputation St. Louis has earned over the years.
-Regardless of the headlines in the news, Kirkwood is an amazingly safe place to live.
+Regardless of the headlines in the news about St. Louis, Kirkwood is an amazingly safe place to live and enjoy life.

 - History.
-Many people aren’t aware that Kirkwood was founded by the builder of the Pacific Railroad through what we now know as Kirkwood.
+Many people aren’t aware that Kirkwood was founded and named after the builder of the Pacific Railroad, James P. Kirkwood.
 You can also find and tour a Frank Lloyd Wright House located in Kirkwood.

 - Location Location Location!
 Kirkwood is centrally located to some of the other popular areas to live in St. Louis.
 In fact, it’s less than 10 minute drive to Crestwood, Webster Groves, Town and Country, Affton, Ballwin, Clayton, Creve Coeur, Maplewood, Fenton, Rock Hill, Brentwood, and only a 20 minute drive to downtown St. Louis, making it extremely accessible.

 Find a house for sale in Kirkwood

 Finding homes for sale in Kirkwood is simple as there are tons of real estate websites that aggregate listings.
 But, I’m not a huge fan of those.

 What they don’t do is explain the pros and cons of each type of home for sale so you can make the best type of decision for you and your family.